Getting started

 php phenix make:controller UserController -a

-The controller will have following content:
+The controller will have the following content:

 <?php